Bekur-Quizzes/frontend/README.md

-This is the main html code for the project titled "Exit Exam Bank"
+This is the main html code for the project titled "Exit Exam Bank" by Section 2